Welcome to BVCT

 Welcome to the website for the Blackwater Valley Countryside Trust

-You can turn to the ‘About’ page to find out more about our aims and objectives, but put simply we’re a group of trustees and volunteers (membership at present over 350) doing all we can to look after the South’s hidden environmental gem – the Blackwater Valley.
+You can turn to the ‘About’ page to find out more about our aims and objectives, but put simply we’re a group of trustees and volunteers (membership at present approaching 350) doing all we can to look after the South’s hidden environmental gem – the Blackwater Valley.

 We’ve grown robustly since we started in 2006 but we always need more people to get involved with our work – whether as a Trustee, a member or a volunteer.
 Joining is quick, easy and cheap – just click here, or here for more information about us.